AlirezaZandy/GDSS/README.md

 __________________________________________________________________________
 how do i run it?

-1- install dependencies
+-install dependencies
-2- run "image_windows.py" (VScode)
+-run "image_windows.py" (VScode)
-3- input the time (see proko youtube channel)
+-input the time (see proko youtube channel)
-4- chose dir(theory it is fine to chose the whole system,butkeep it small)
+-chose dir(theory it is fine to chose the whole system,butkeep it small)